LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Asynchronous
     - Preemption
         - Priority handling
-        - Timeslicing
+        - Time-slicing

 #### Coroutines (Synchronous)

 - Synchronous context switch
-- Contex switch:
+- Context switch:
     - Replace *SP* and *FP* of old process with *SP* and *FP* of new process
     - *PC* needs also to be adjusted
 - Stack can be used to identify process